 The use of

-The CSS and icons used in the requirements tables were improved.
+The CSS and icons used in the requirements tables were improved, and the information updated.